 Configuring the Front End

-We are going to create the user interface for making and receiving the video call with the ability to toggle the on and off states of the camera and the microphone.
+We are going to create the Laravel chat app UI for making and receiving the video call with the ability to toggle the on and off states of the camera and the microphone.

 1. Add a link to the Agora SDK